Blonde Goddess from ABBA

 Stig came up with the name (actually an acronym of the band's first names) "ABBA" in 1973.
 The band chose this despite a contest in Swedish newspapers to choose the band's name, with none of the suggestions being "ABBA."

-Encouraged by its modest success at the 1973 Melodifestivalen contest, the band decided to enter the 1974 contest.
-They had many choices, but ultimately chose "Waterloo" because it was fun and upbeat.
+Encouraged by its modest success at the 1973 Melodifestivalen contest, the band decided to try again and enter the 1974 contest.
+They had many choices from Benny and Bjorn's output of compositions, but ultimately chose "Waterloo" because it was fun and upbeat.

 ABBA won Melodifestivalen with "Waterloo," and went on to the Eurovision contest in the dome at Brighton, England.
 Expectations were low, because no Swedish act had won the contest since its inception in the '50s.